namtoki/English/wordlist.md

 mayor:                              The enthusiastic audience clapped their hands several times during the mayor speech.
 meadow:                             The puppy hopped over the little fence and ran out into the meadow.
-meanwhile:                          I chopped vegetables for the stew; meanwhile, my daughter was frying the meet. mercy*:                             In ancient times when armies invaded other lands, they showed no mercy toward the native people.
+meanwhile:                          I chopped vegetables for the stew; meanwhile, my daughter was frying the meet. mend*(fix,repair,restore):          A skillful carpenter can mend an old chair like new. mercy*:                             In ancient times when armies invaded other lands, they showed no mercy toward the native people.
 messenger:                          The messenger assured everyone that aid was coming soon.
 millionair:                         The millionaire proudly exhibited his art collection at the city museum.